Downton Abbey: Series 6 (2015)

-In series six, covering the year 1925, changes are once again afoot at Downton Abbey as the middle class rises and more bankrupted aristocrats are forced to sell off their large estates.
+In series six, changes are once again afoot at Downton Abbey as the middle class rises and more bankrupted aristocrats are forced to sell off their large estates.
 Downton must do more to ensure its future survival; reductions in staff are considered, forcing Barrow to look for a job elsewhere.
-Lady Mary defies a blackmailer, who is thwarted by Lord Grantham.
-With Branson's departure to Boston, Lady Mary becomes the estate agent.
+Having formed a close bond with young George, Barrow realises that Downton has become the first real home he has ever had, but feels unwanted.
+Mary defies a blackmailer, who is thwarted by Robert.
+With Tom's departure to Boston, Mary becomes the estate agent.
 Edith is more hands-on in running her magazine and hires a female editor.
-Lady Violet and Isobel once again draw battle lines as a government take-over of the local hospital is considered.
+Violet and Isobel once again draw battle lines as a government take-over of the local cottage hospital is considered.
+Mary begins seeing Henry Talbot, a racing driver, and Edith begins seeing Bertie Pelham, a cousin of the owner of Brancaster Castle.

 Meanwhile, Anna suffers repeated miscarriages.
-Lady Mary takes her to a specialist, who diagnoses a treatable condition, and she becomes pregnant again.
-Mr Carson and Mrs Hughes disagree on where to hold their wedding reception, but eventually choose to have it at the schoolhouse, during which Tom Branson reappears with Sybil, having returned to Downton for good.
+Mary takes her to a specialist, who diagnoses a treatable condition, and she becomes pregnant again.
+Mr Carson and Mrs Hughes disagree on where to hold their wedding reception, but eventually choose to have it at the schoolhouse, during which Tom reappears with Sybil, having returned to Downton for good.
 Coyle, who tricked Baxter into stealing a previous employer's jewellery, is convicted after she and other witnesses are persuaded to testify.
-After Mrs Drewe kidnaps Marigold when Edith is not looking, the Drewes vacate Yew Tree Farm; Daisy convinces Tom Branson to ask Lord Grantham to give her father-in-law, Mr Mason, the tenancy.
-Andy, a footman, offers to help Mr Mason so he can learn about farming, but Andy is held back by his illiteracy; Mr Barrow offers to teach him to read.
+After Mrs Drewe kidnaps Marigold when Edith is not looking, the Drewes vacate Yew Tree Farm; Daisy convinces Tom to ask Robert to give her father-in-law, Mr Mason, the tenancy.
+Andy offers to help Mr Mason so he can learn about farming, but Andy is held back by his illiteracy.
+Barrow offers to teach him to read, but Andy soon trades his help for that of a teacher at the local school.

 Robert suffers a near-fatal health crisis.
 Previous episodes alluded to health problems for Robert; his ulcer bursts and he is rushed to the hospital for emergency surgery.
 The operation is successful, but Mary and Tom must take over Downton's operations.
-Larry Merton's fiancée, Amelia, encourages Lord Merton and Isobel Crawley to renew their engagement, but Lady Violet rightly becomes suspicious.
+Larry Merton's fiancée, Amelia, encourages Lord Merton and Isobel to renew their engagement, but Violet rightly becomes suspicious.
 Violet discovers that Amelia wants Isobel, and not her, to be Lord Merton's caretaker in his old age.
-Daisy and Mr Molesley score high marks on their academic exams; Molesley's are so exceptional that he is offered a teaching position at the school.
-Mary breaks off with Henry Talbot, unable to live with the constant fear he could be killed in a car race.
-Bertie Pelham proposes to Edith, but she hesitates to accept because of Marigold.
-Lady Violet, upset over Lady Grantham replacing her as hospital president, abruptly departs for a long cruise to restore her equanimity.
+Daisy and Molesley score high marks on their academic exams; Molesley's are so exceptional that he is offered a teaching position at the local school.
+Mary breaks up with Henry, unable to live with the constant fear he could be killed in an accident like Matthew was.
+Bertie proposes to Edith, but she hesitates to accept because of Marigold.
+Violet, upset over Cora replacing her as hospital president, abruptly departs for a long cruise to restore her equanimity.